 Sharjah Cement and Industrial Development Co.
 (PJSC) ("the Company") was incorporated in Sharjah, United Arab Emirates in 1977 under an Emiri Decree issued by H.H The Ruler of Sharjah and has since been registered as a public joint stock company.
 The registered office of the Company is P.O.
 Box 2083 Sharjah, United Arab Emirates.
-The shares of the Company are listed on Abu Dhabi Securities Market and Kuwait Stock Exchange.
-Kuwait Capital Market Authority has approved the voluntary withdrawal of the Company from Kuwait Stock Exchange and 26 August 2021 shall be the last date for trading of Company's shares on Kuwait Stock Exchange.
+The shares of the Company are listed on Abu Dhabi Securities Market. .
+Shareholders have resolved at the Annual General Meeting held on 30 April 2020 to delist the company's shares from Kuwait Stock Exchange and authorized the Board of Directors to complete all formalities for the delisting.
+Kuwait Capital Market Authority has approved the voluntary withdrawal of the Company from Kuwait Stock Exchange and 26 August 2021 was the last date for trading of Company's shares on Kuwait Stock Exchange.

-The consolidated financial statements as at and for the year ended 31 December 2020 ("the current year") comprises the financial statements of the Company and its subsidiary (collectively referred to as "the Group").
+The consolidated financial statements as at and for the year ended 31 December 2021 ("the current year") comprises the financial statements of the Company and its subsidiary (collectively referred to as "the Group").